Amir Khan (boxer): Khan vs. Salita

-Khan vs. Malignaggi, Maidana
+Khan vs. Malignaggi

 On 9 March 2010, Golden Boy Promotions confirmed that Khan and former light-welterweight world champion Paulie Malignaggi would hold a press conference in London to announce their world title bout set for 15 May at The Theater at Madison Square Garden in New York.
-This was Khan's first bout in the United States and the second defence of his WBA light-welterweight title.
-In front of a crowd of 4,412, in a one-sided fight, Khan retained his title after referee Steve Smoger halted the fight at 1 minute 25 seconds of round eleven.
-In the aftermath Malignaggi admitted he lost to the better man, saying, "I've fought two elite fighters, Miguel Cotto and Amir Khan.
-From here, I'm not sure where I go.
-I'll sit down with my team.
-I don't want to be a punching bag."
-Khan showed his speed, power and combinations throughout the fight and proved to be too much for Malignaggi.
+This was Khan's first bout in the United States and the second defence of his WBA title.